Basic Type Aliases in Python: Syntax, CI Integration, and Static Analysis Workflows

 Automate alias validation to enforce consistency across pull requests.
 Configure mypy.ini or pyproject.toml with strict enforcement flags.
 Enable warn_unused_ignores to catch stale suppressions.

-Note that Ruff handles linting and formatting only.
-It does not perform static type analysis.
+Note that Ruff handles linting and formatting only — it does not perform static type analysis.
 You must run mypy or pyright as separate CI steps.
 Pair alias validation with nullable signature simplification strategies detailed in Union and Optional Types.

 [tool.mypy]